08 Mar How to Successfully Inspect & Improve a Property

 Once you’ve found a property that you like, don’t jump in without inspecting.
-And this means you must learn how to properly inspect and improve.
+And this means you must learn how to properly inspect and improve a property.

 Find a quality professional inspector and get a written report.
 The secret sauce of real estate investing is this: you want to look for properties that need “lipstick” – not a complete rebuild.
 What do I mean by lipstick?
 Lipstick includes simple fixes, like fresh paint and carpet.
 It does not mean remodeling a kitchen, redoing the entire electrical system, or replacing a bathroom.

 The following list is what I use and I think it will help you get focused when considering a property.
 Think about the house in these terms and you will set yourself up for success.

 How to Inspect and Improve a Potential Property

 What to inspect on the interior of a property: